Active Directory Password Audit

 When does a password audit make sense?

-A password audit is an assessment we often include during an internal network penetration test.
-Where internal pentesting involves active testing of your live environment, a password audit is an entirely offline exercise: we analyse what your users are actually setting against your password policy, current standards, and known-bad password lists.
+Where internal pentesting involves active testing of your live environment, a password audit is an entirely offline exercise; we analyse what your users are actually setting against your password policy, current standards, and known-bad password lists.

 After or alongside an internal network pentest